Title:

 Summary:

-A guide to pronouncing Wamba Wamba vowels, consonants and variations from standard with links, references and explanations - 5 pages.
-Suitable for language workers, teachers and more advanced students.
+A guide to pronouncing Wamba Wamba vowels, consonants and variations from standard with links, references and explanations - 7 pages.

 Author: